LDSSA/heroku-model-deploy/README.md

 ```

 Assuming that we have already processed an observation with id=0, we
 can now recieve and record the true outcome.
+Imagine that it is discovered
+later on that the person with id=0 didn't survive the titanic disaster.
+They
+would probably enter something into a content management system that
+would then trigger a call to your server that would end up looking like
+the following:

 ```bash
 ~ > curl -X POST http://localhost:5000/update -d '{"id": 0, "true_class": 1}'  -H "Content-Type:application/json"